LeViteZer-Oy/LeViteZer-Protocol/README.md

 The last byte before the Checksum and after the last command is just a zero `0` byte value.

 ### Checksum
-Optional checking method: Sum of all bytes on the message but the `<Starting_Bytes>`
+Optional checking method: Sum of all bytes on the message but the `<Starting_Bytes>` using modulo 256 operation.
+The result is one byte after the end of message.

 ## Devices